 I provide individual therapy, workshops, groups and consultations for English- and Dutch speaking adults.
 The group, workshop and lecture options will vary depending on time of year and demand.
 They are posted in the c2 (Caring 2gether) events Calendar.
 Please contact me if you have any requests or questions.

-Please Note: Due to the Coronavirus I am no longer meeting in person until further notice.
-If you have a session planned with me we can still meet virtually.
+Please Note: Due to the Coronavirus, I am also meeting virtually.
 You can e-mail or SMS me to coordinate which method works best for you.
-Please be wise in this time.

 In the beginning I take the time to hear your story.
 This allows me to gain a sense of what you most want to explore, possible specific steps to work on and how I can support you as you work through them.
 Sometimes I also invite partners in for a session, to help gain a fresh perspective, discuss difficult issues, and increase support.